2 First steps in using the Emu Speech Database Management System

 list_bundles(ae)

 The SSFF track definitions show which signals are currently available in the database apart from the waveforms.
-For this database there are signals of type dft (discrete Fourier transform, see Chapter 12) and of type fm (formant).
+For this database there are signals of type dft (discrete Fourier transform, i.e. spectral data) and of type fm (formant).
 They have extensions .dft and .fms.
 This information is also given by:

 list_ssffTrackDefinitions(ae)